 A trial looking at treatment for acute myeloid leukaemia and high risk myelodysplastic syndrome - intensive treatment group (AML 16)

 This trial was looking at intensive treatment for acute myeloid leukaemia (AML) and high risk myelodysplastic syndrome (MDS).
-MDS is called high risk if more than 10% of your bone marrow is made up of immature cells called blasts.
+MDS is called high risk if more than 10% of your

 The trial was supported by Cancer Research UK.
 It was focusing on those who are over 60 years of age, but a small number of younger people did take part.